pralab/transfer-bench/transferbench/benchmark_tools/Readme.md

 Run `trbench display --help` to get more infos, other options include `running, failed, crashed`.

-## 🚀 Case 2: Lounching Jobs Using query-matching criterion
+## 🚀 Case 2: Running evaluations using query-matching criterion

 The command line allows to run the evaluations and store the results both in local and in the weight and biases project.
 The default directory is the `results` directory in the same path where the cli-command has been executed.
 This can be modified with the `config` subcommand.